 Opening times and periods

-Free entry for children < 6 years, accompanying guides, the drivers, teachers.
+Free entry for children under 5, accompanying guides, the drivers, teachers.

 Informations